SolangeUwera/TEAMWORK/README.md

 7. Employees can view all articles showing the most recently posted articles first.
 8. Employees can view a specific article.

- # Optional Features

-● Employees can view all articles that belong to a category (tag).

-● Employees can flag a comment, or article as inappropriate.

-● Admin can delete a comment, or article flagged as inappropriate.

  # Frontend
 -HTML